DocEmerald/SkyblockProfileChecker/README.md

 - ASpacesys for originally asking me to help him and aiding with the process
 - The many forum members here: https://hypixel.net/threads/automatically-obtaining-skyblock-profile-ids-python.2863636/#post-20790377
-- DillPicklezzz for being the reason the entire script was brought up in the first place